LauraSord1/QSP/README.md

-Quantum state preparation (QSP) is first and crucial step for finding qunatum algorithms.
+Quantum state preparation (QSP) is first and crucial step for finding quantum algorithms.